howsoai/howso-docs/source/getting_started/terminology.rst

 Relevant Features
 -----------------

 Features whose values were important in determining prediction value(s).
-Generally, this refers to feature MDA or contribution, which yield similar but complementary insights.
+Generally, this refers to feature or case accuracy contribution, which yield similar but complementary insights.

 .. _contexts: